-The European Commission has adopted on 19/04/2017 (C(2017) 2373 Final) a revised Internal Control Framework (ICF) to better reflect today's ever-changing environment and to allow its services the necessary flexibility to adapt to their specific characteristics and circumstances while ensuring a robust internal control with a consistent assessment.
-Since 2020, the EIT implements its new Internal Control Framework 30 by adopting, mutatis mutandis, the Commission framework, which consists of five internal control components (Control environment, Risk assessment, Control activities, Information and communication and Monitoring activities) and 17 principles based on the COSO 2013 Internal Control-Integrated Framework.
-31 They are the building blocks that underpin the structure of the Internal Control Framework and allow the management to stay focused on the EIT pursuit of its operational and financial objectives.
+The European Commission has adopted on 19/04/2017 (C(2017) 2373 Final) a revised Internal Control Framework (ICF) to better reflect today's everchanging environment and to allow its services the necessary flexibility to adapt to their specific characteristics and circumstances while ensuring a robust internal control with a consistent assessment.
+Since 2020, the EIT implements its new Internal Control Framework36 by adopting, mutatis mutandis, the Commission framework, which consists of five internal control components (Control environment, Risk assessment, Control activities, Information and communication and Monitoring activities) and 17 principles based on the COSO 2013 Internal Control-Integrated Framework.37 They are the building blocks that underpin the structure of the Internal Control Framework and allow the management to stay focused on the EIT pursuit of its operational and financial objectives.
 The five components are interrelated and must be present and effective at all levels of the organisation for internal control over operations to be considered effective.
 The EIT performed in early 2024 a reassessment and update of its internal control KPIs in regard to the monitoring of the assessment cycles in next several years, which is aimed at strengthening the internal controls in the office and addressing more efficiently possible weaknesses in the systems that need to be addressed in the medium- to long-term run.
 The updated KPI system was successfully tested in the annual assessment of the EIT internal controls for the year 2023.
-In 2025 the EIT will perform the EIT internal control assessment of the year 2024, with the aim to identify any gaps and further improve its organisational management.
 In September 2024 EIT adopted its Risk Management Policy and Procedure, which broadened the risk definition by introducing "risks with positive potential impact" defined as "opportunities" in addition to the "risks with negative potential impact" defined as "threats".
 Subsequently EIT performed its annual risk assessment exercise and identified its "highest risks".
-The latter are defined as risks with high probability and potential impact, positive or negative, regarding the implementation of EIT's programme and mandate.
-Here-below is the snapshot report of EIT's highest risks as at October'2024.
+The latter are defined as risks with high probability and potential impact, positive or negative,